This policy applies to information that SCPA collects:

 Information SCPA Collects About You and How SCPA Collects It

-SCPA collects several types of information from and about users of its Website, including information:
+SCPA collects several types of information from and about users of its Websites or Apps, including information:

 - By which you may be personally identified, such as name, postal address, e-mail address, telephone number, or any other identifier by which you may be contacted online or offline ("personal information");

-- That is about you but individually does not identify you, such as age, gender, location, language, hobbies, and interests; and/or
+- That is about you but individually does not identify you, such as age, gender, language, hobbies, and interests;

-- About your internet connection, the equipment you use to access SCPA’s Website, and usage details.
+- About your internet connection, the equipment you use to access SCPA’s Websites or Apps, and usage details.